craicic/p10-library-service/README.md

 Under Deploy :

 Context-path : for example `/library-service`\
-This is you webservice context folder.
+This is your webservice context folder.

 WAR or directory's URL : local path to your WAR.